 Mr. Cimo frequently performs with various chamber music ensembles.
-He was a member of Chicago’s MODE Ensemble, an innovative group that performed many different programs, including American, Nordic music, and French Baroque.
+He was a member of Chicago’s MODE Ensemble, an innovative group that performed many different programs that usually aren’t represented in a guitarist’s repertoire, including American, Nordic music, and French Baroque.
 He and cellist Allegra Montanari formed Duo Sogno, playing a rarely heard combination of instruments.
 They performed the Midwest premiere of Bogdanovic’s Rainforest Canticles in 2015.
+Bogdanovic said of the recording, “It’s terrific!
+It’s definitely the best recording of the piece, very inspired, precise and expressive.”
 As a member of the Helios Guitar Quartet, he released in 2013 the first guitar version of J.S.
 Bach’s Well-Tempered Clavier (Book 1), available on itunes.
-He is also a frequent collaborator with singers; he debuted Jordan Nelson’s Around the Thrown for guitar and soprano and joined the What’s Next Ensemble for a performance of Michael Gordon’s modern opera Van Gogh, playing electric guitar.
+He is also a frequent collaborator with singers; he debuted Jordan Nelson’s Around the Thrown for guitar and soprano and joined the What’s Next Ensemble in the acclaimed West Coast premiere of Michael Gordon’s modern opera “Van Gogh”, playing electric guitar.